Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 functionality online and found that this was not acceptable HTML standard in terms of usability, so I changed it back to the default behaviour.
 It is important to see the placeholder text right up until a user types, especially when not including form labels, which I have chosen to omit for design reasons.

-* Because I am not including form labels, I was careful to include the aria-label for each element of the form.
+* Because I am not including form labels, I was careful to include the aria-label for each element of the form to make them available to screen-readers.

 # Future Features to Implement

-* I plan to turn this website into a dynamic site, whereby specific project pages are generated dynamically after inputting certain key variables.
-Title, goal, colour palette, images etc...
-(Example in wireframe).
+* As per my mentor's suggestion I plan to turn this website into a dynamic site, whereby specific project pages are generated dynamically after inputting certain key variables.
+Title, goal, colour palette, typography images etc...
+This will be controlled and organised from a central CMS.

 * I plan to implement the sequential loading of elements on scroll.
 So as the user scrolls down elements pop into view.